Shuttle/Shuttle.Esb.Samples/Shuttle.Distribution/README.md

 When you find that a single endpoint, even with ample threads, cannot keep up with the required processing and is falling behind you can opt for message distribution.

-<div class='alert alert-info'>When using a broker architecture (such as RabbitMQ) you do not need to use message distribution as workers can all access the same inbox work queue.</div>
+<div class='alert alert-info'>When using a broker architecture (such as RabbitMQ, Azure Storage Queues, or Amazon SQS) you do not need to use message distribution as workers can all access the same inbox work queue.
+In this case you could simply scale horizontally.</div>

 Plesae note that the project structure here is used as a sample to facilitate the execution of the solution.
 In a real-world scenario the endpoint project would not be separated into a distributor and a worker; rather, there would be a single implementation and you would simply install the service multiple times on, possibly, multiple machines and then configure the workers and distributor as such.
-When using shuttle as the distribution mechanism there is always a **1 to *N*** relationship between the distribution endpoint and the worker(s).
+When using the distribution mechanism there is always a **1 to *N*** relationship between the distribution endpoint and the worker(s).

-However, for a broker-style queueing mechanism such as *RabbitMQ* you do not need to use shuttle to perform any distribution as RabbitMQ would have a consumer for each thread irrespective of where it originates from.
+However, for a broker-style queueing mechanism you do not need to use any distribution as the broker would have a consumer for each thread irrespective of where it originates from.

 In this guide we'll create the following projects:

-- a **Console Application** called `Shuttle.Distribution.Client`
+- `Shuttle.Distribution.Client` (**Console Application**)
-- a **Console Application** called `Shuttle.Distribution.Server`
+- `Shuttle.Distribution.Server` (**Console Application**)
-- a **Console Application** called `Shuttle.Distribution.Worker`
+- `Shuttle.Distribution.Worker` (**Console Application**)
-- a **Class Library** called `Shuttle.Distribution.Messages` that will contain all our message classes
+- `Shuttle.Distribution.Messages` (**Class Library**)

 ## Messages